hedzr/logg/README.md

 }
 ```

-In this scene, logg/slog will call Write following SetLevel.
+In this scene, `logg/slog` will call `Write` following `SetLevel`.
 It's safe in many cases, but you can take more safety for it by using locked mechanism: go build tags `-tags=logglock` will enable a special version with wrapping the two calls in a sync.Mutex.
 See the source code in entry_lock.go.

 Also we provides sub-feature to allow you specify special writer for a special logging level: